prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/challenges.md

 At the very least, the email should display the checkout timestamp and the total price.
 But ideally it should contain all the receipt information described in the basic requirements.

-> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use Sendgrid transactional email templates to further control the formatting of email contents
+> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [Sendgrid email templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents

 #### Integrating with a Google Sheets Datastore